Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 TODO: Add details about the description of input / output data and links to Zenodo depositions, if applicable.

 If you want to reproduce this work or access the data, please download the corresponding folder from Zenodo (ADD LINK).
-The paths mentioned in this ReadMe refer to the organization of the Zenodo folder, which is mirrored in this GitHub repository as well, and we have included relevant data here when their size permits.
+The paths mentioned in this ReadMe refer to the organization of the Zenodo folder, which is mirrored in this GitHub repository but only includes data with sizes compatible with GitHub capacities.

 ## Overview